aliyarahman/code_that_only_does_one_thing/README.md

 Contents
 --------
-'''using a simple django form''': Lets the user, without logging in, enter a zip code into a single-field form, looks up service providers who match that zip code in a Postgres database, and spits out the results onto a second view.
+**using a simple django form**: Lets the user, without logging in, enter a zip code into a single-field form, looks up service providers who match that zip code in a Postgres database, and spits out the results onto a second view.

-'''scraping a web page''': Shows a simple use of BeautifulSoup to scrape links from an article about women DJs.
+**scraping a web page**: Shows a simple use of BeautifulSoup to scrape links from an article about women DJs.